 Tap ‘Edit’ next to the destination address, then select ‘remove filter,’ and you'll go back to receiving regular ride requests.

 While in Destination Mode, any rides not accepted are still factored in your acceptance rate.

-Time spent in Destination Mode doesn't count as time online.
-However, rides given in Destination Mode do count toward Power Driver Bonus and Power Zones.
+Time spent in Destination Mode doesn't count as time online required for bonuses.
+However, rides given in Destination Mode do count toward Power Zones ride requirements.